 Coconut milk and curry

-mushrooms, zucchini, broccoli, zucchini, peppers, diced or stewed tomatoes. kale, spinach etc!
+Mushrooms, zucchini, broccoli, peppers, sweet potatoes, diced or stewed tomatoes. kale, spinach etc.

 organic corn, organic black beans, green chili's, cumin and chili powder